unstoppablecarl/static-records/README.md

     // typescript doesn't check readonly when using Object.assign()
     // inside this function the object is still being created
-    // so readonly should not be checked yet Object.assign(item, input)
+    // so readonly should not be checked yet
+    // type safety is maintained by the Widget type anyway Object.assign(item, input)

     // this function must mutate the item object (not create a new one)